abulimov/models_blog/content/post/occre-terror.md

 I chose it for several reasons:

-* First and foremost, I really really like the look of the ship
+* First and foremost, I really like the look of the ship
 * I was already in the Arctic expedition's theme, thanks to Bering's ship [St. Gabriel](/models/mk-st-gabriel/)
 * OcCre as a company had relatively good reviews and feedback on modelling forums
 * OcCre did a whole series of 111 YouTube videos showing the construction of this model